 The Board of Regents of the University of Wisconsin, consisting of fifteen members, has general management of the University.
-It receives the appropriations made by the Legislature and uses them in the erection of buildings, the supplying of equipment, the hiring of professors and such other purposes as the law may direct.
+The Board receives the appropriations made by the Legislature and uses them in the erection of buildings, the supplying of equipment, the hiring of professors and such other purposes as the law may direct.
 Under their wise management the University is performing a valuable service, not only to the youth, but to all the people in the State.
 It is now one of the greatest institutions of its kind in the country.

-The Board of Regents of Normal Schools, consisting of twelve members, manages the normal schools of the State-at present nine in number, and Stout Insitute located at Menomonie.
+The Board of Regents of Normal Schools, consisting of twelve members, manages the normal schools of the State - at present nine in number.
+Doubtless a tenth will be established soon.
 It receives the appropriations made by the Legislature and employs them as directed by law, securing sites for new schools, erecting buildings and securing equipment and instructors.
-The normal schools have done much to raise the standard of teaching in the State.
+The Normal schools have done much to raise the standard of teaching in the State.